 The main attraction to Enchanted Rock SNA is of course the Summit Trail.
 It’s the main trail that takes you to the top.
 When you look at the trail map it’ll tell you that it’s a measly .67 miles, but don’t let that number fool you.
 I’ve been to this park multiple times, and when you think you’re getting closer, you walk over a ridge and realize you’re not even close to halfway.

 This is an uphill climb most of the way.
 Are you going to have to navigate switchbacks?
-Not at all, and there’s even some flatter parts to help save your burning thighs, but this trail is not for the faint of heart.
+Not at all, and there are even some flatter parts to help save your burning thighs, but this trail is not for the faint of heart.

-When I mentioned to a few people that we were going I was told that when you get to the top we needed to lie down on the rock and feel the earth vibrations.
-With an eyeroll I agreed, but when we got to the top the first thing I did was take off my backpack and find a place to lie down.
-I don’t know what happened, but ever since that moment I’ve been addicted to being outside.
+When I mentioned to a few people that we were going I was told that when we get to the top we needed to lie down on the rock and feel the earth’s vibrations.
+With an eye roll, I agreed, but when we got to the top the first thing I did was take off my backpack and find a place to lie down.
+I don’t know what happened, but ever since that moment, I’ve been addicted to being outside.
 That is the moment I realized I wanted to hike more instead of run, and that is the moment that led to me creating this website to share my stories from the trail.

 The shortest trail is the Scenic View Trail (.09 mi.) and this is really just a pathway to the Scenic Overlook point of interest.
 If you aren’t in the mood to hike the summit, this is a great view of the Texas hill country.

 If you do decide to do the Summit Trail I recommend coming back down towards the west side and hopping on the Echo Canyon Trail (.67 mi.).
 It’s a bit of a challenge going through this valley in between Enchanted Rock and Little Rock, but the payoff is a group of large boulders where you can take a break and have some snacks.
 If the crowd is low you may be able to snag a spot inside and be surrounded.